A practical guide to building a Confluence ChatGPT in 2026

 -

 Generating: Finally, the AI model gets handed those relevant text snippets as context, along with the original question.
-It uses only that information to put together a clear, coherent answer in normal language.
+It uses that information to put together a clear, coherent answer in normal language.

 Common ways to create a Confluence ChatGPT